UMA's oracle system is comprised of two core components:

 - Disputes from contract liquidations

-In the event of a dispute, a price request is submitted to the DVM which proposes a vote for UMA tokenholders to report what the price of the asset was at a specific timestamp.
+In the event of a dispute, a price request is submitted to the DVM which proposes a vote to UMA tokenholders to report the price of the asset at a specific timestamp.

-The DVM will then aggregate votes from UMA tokenholders to determine the final price of the asset for a given timestamp.
-If the price returned by the DVM concludes the disputer was correct, the liquidator will lose its liquidation bond and the disputer will be rewarded.
-If the DVM concludes the liquidator was correct the disputer will lose its dispute bond and the liquidator will be rewarded.
+The DVM will aggregate votes from UMA tokenholders to determine the final price of the asset for a given timestamp.
+If the price returned by the DVM concludes the Disputer was correct, the Proposer or Liquidator (depending on where the dispute derived from) will lose the bond that was staked and the Disputer will be rewarded.
+If the DVM concludes the Proposer or Liquidator was correct the disputer will lose its dispute bond and the Liquidator or Proposer will be rewarded.